barsoom/devbook/definition_of_done/README.md

 * Working code
 * Automatic tests (tests updated or added, all old tests pass)
-* Front-end code has been verified in browsers (IE8+, latest Firefox, Chrome, Safari)
+* Front-end code has been verified in browsers (for the general public: IE8+, latest Firefox, Chrome, Safari)
 * Refactored (readable to others)
   * Spend at least a few minutes, to the best of your ability
   * When in doubt, consider naming and [Sandi's rules](https://gist.github.com/henrik/4509394)